conno234/GIS-5572-Corngrowers/README.md

 -ET: This folder contains the following items:

-  -ET.ipynb: A Python notebook intended to be run in ArcGIS Pro.
+  --ET.ipynb: A Python notebook intended to be run in ArcGIS Pro.
 When used in conjection with the temp_data.csv, it allows one to inteprolate evapotranspiration data for the state of Minnesota for any day in September, 2023.

 ### Google Cloud Run URLs
 -https://gis-5572-corngrowers-4jtpc5ugva-uc.a.run.app/gdd